TeejMcSteez/goUp/README.md

 ## Example services.yml

-Services provide the name and url of the service to monitor currently just makes a basic HTTP request and make sure it responds with 200.
+Services provide the name and url of the service to monitor currently just makes a basic HTTP request and make sure it responds with 200 or other configured valid responses.
   - Future updates will include a configurable server response as well as retry mechanisms

 Triggers will provide information and credentials for managing triggers fired when a scrape happens to tell the user or other servers about a failed server(s).